dhoard/k-synthetic-test/README.md

 **Notes**

-- This application uses manual partition assignment
-  - dynamic Kafka partition increases are currently not handle

-- Example topic name is `k-synthetic-test-<id>`
-  - where `<id>` matches the `id` in your test properties

-- Example retention time is `300,000` ms (5 minutes)
+- Suggested retention time is `300,000` ms (5 minutes)
-  - old messages provide no value, so are skipped
+  - old records provide no value, so are skipped

 ## Run